About the University

 Health insurance is required of all full-time degree, resident, and international students with F1 and J1 visas.

 The California State University (CSU) system requires that all non-immigrant international students maintain continuous insurance coverage for health care, medical evacuation, and repatriation while enrolled at a CSU campus.
-Humboldt State University has arranged coverage with a policy via CSUHealthLink which exceeds the CSU minimum requirements at a reasonable cost.
+Humboldt State University has arranged coverage with a policy via Aetna Insurance.

-International students will be automatically enrolled in CSUHealthLink upon enrollment at HSU.
+International students will be automatically enrolled in the plan upon enrollment at HSU.
 Each academic term, the fee/cost for the coverage will be assessed to the student’s account and paid when the student is paying for other campus-related fees.

 Living on-campus:There are several housing options for international students.
 Residence halls are available on campus as well as apartments in close proximity to campus.
 To learn more about residence halls, please visit HSU’s Housing and Dining Services website.
 For information about off campus housing, visit their website, here.